HL7/davinci-pct/input/pagecontent/gfe_submission_and_aeob_overview.md

 _Figure 3.
 A [AEOB Packet](StructureDefinition-davinci-pct-aeob-packet.html)_

-The [AEOB Summary](StructureDefinition-davinci-pct-aeob-summary.html) represents the full summary of the estimation including costs and benefits, of all of the Advanced EOB data contained within an Advanced EOB Bundle.
+The [AEOB Summary](StructureDefinition-davinci-pct-aeob-summary.html) represents the full summary of the estimation including costs and benefits, of all of the AEOB data contained within an AEOB Bundle.

 ### Technical Workflows ###